WIN $150 GIFT VOUCHERS: ALADDIN'S GOLD

 Publisher's Status: Active

-Kahlil Gibran (January 6, 1883-April 10, 1931) was a Lebanese-American artist, poet and writer.
-He is chiefly known in the English-speaking world for his 1923 book, The Prophet, an early example of inspirational fiction.
-Neil Douglas-Klotz is a world-renowned scholar in religious studies, spirituality and psychology.
-Living in Edinburgh, he directs the Edinburgh Institute for Advanced Learning.
+Kahlil Gibran (January 6, 1883-April 10, 1931) was a Lebanese-American artist, and poet.
+He is chiefly known in the English-speaking world for his 1923 book The Prophet, an early example of inspirational fiction that includes a series of philosophical essays written in poetic English prose.
+Neil Douglas-Klotz, PhD, (Saadi Shakur Chishti) is a world-renowned scholar of religious studies, spirituality, and psychology.
+Living in Scotland, he directs the Edinburgh Institute for Advanced Learning and for many years was co-chair of the Mysticism Group of the American Academy of Religion.
+He is also the cofounder of the International Network of the Dances of Universal Peace.

 Reviews for Kahlil Gibran's Little Book of Life